w8ste/dotfiles/README.md

 ### Apppendix
 - I want to make an install scipt in the future, so i would be happy about a star, if you are interested :)
-- There are credits in the source code for the software, which i have copied from other configs (mainly the spotify module for polybar)